denizCvrl/tutorial_website/content/tutorial/07_archetypes_part1/index.md

 ### Creating Content

-Please go to your __menus.toml__ and change url="#posts" to url="post/"   so that it will create a new page from the `content/post/` folder  instead of landing on the homepage (`home/posts.md`).
+Please go to your __menus.toml__ and change url="#posts", which refers to `home/posts.md`, to url="post/", which is the `content/post/` folder.
+Be careful with the "s".
+You should write the name of the folder in `content/`.
+This change will create a new page from the `content/post/` folder instead of landing on the homepage (`home/posts.md`).

 Publish your website locally using blogdown::serve_site() and then click Posts on the menu in order to see the page created.

 <p align="center">
 <img src="/img/18_blog0a.png">